 Loch Faskally, artificial lake in Perth and Kinross, Scotland, UK, on the River Tummel

-Loch Faskally is a reservoir in Perth and Kinross that stretches about 2 miles and is surrounded by forested hills.
-The water is fed by the Rivers Tummel and Garry and serves both hydroelectric power generation and water flow management for the region.
+Loch Faskally is a reservoir in Perth and Kinross, Scotland, fed by the Rivers Tummel and Garry and set among wooded hills.
+It serves both hydroelectric power generation and water flow management for the surrounding region.

-The reservoir was built between 1947 and 1950 by the North of Scotland Hydro-Electric Board as part of a larger hydroelectric power scheme for the region.
-It works with the Pitlochry Dam to provide electricity and manage water levels.
+The reservoir was built between 1947 and 1950 by the North of Scotland Hydro-Electric Board as part of a large hydroelectric scheme for the region.
+It was designed to work alongside the Pitlochry Dam, which was completed during the same period.

 The community of curious travelers